-Making a career change does not necessarily entail having to switch firms – an internal move can be just as rewarding as an external one.
-An internal uplift or transfer can help you achieve your career goals without the hassle of having to secure a new position in a different firm, which can prove time-consuming and emotionally demanding.
+aking a career change does not necessarily entail having to switch firms – internal job movement can be just as rewarding as an external one.
+Moving internally within a company can help you achieve your career goals without the hassle of having to secure a new position in a different firm, which can prove time-consuming and emotionally demanding.
 For women, moving firms can be stressful as it occasionally necessitates having to relocate or adapting to a new schedule – which can prove challenging in terms of work-life balance.
 If you are content at your current firm but wish to either enhance your skill base or simply stay motivated, an internal move might be the solution.

-Every company will have a different attitude and system concerning internal uplifts or transfers, so it is advised that you make yourself aware of the process before approaching a current employer with your desire to move internally.
+Every company will have a different attitude and system concerning internal job movement, so it is advised that you make yourself aware of the process before approaching a current employer with your desire to move internally.
 However, typically firms will endeavour to retain talent and will often be flexible when confronted with a good employee’s request to move.
-Making an internal move requires research, time, and dedication.
+Moving internally in a company requires research, time, and dedication.
 The following will explore how to successfully make an internal move, both laterally and vertically, and discuss how to make your career work for you.

 Lateral moves can be particularly challenging, as they often require you to develop an entirely different skill base and demonstrate your interest in another area without compromising your success in a current role.
 Joy Rhoades, an ex-Managing Director at renowned financial services firm JPMorgan, advises that lateral moves can be ‘difficult, but not impossible’.